aschuerch/MBBI_ComputerPracticum/_episodes/01-intro.md

 ---
 # Bioinformatics

 Many bioinformatics tools can only be used through a command line interface, or have extra capabilities in the command line version that are not available in a graphical user interface.
-In these lessons we will therefor first introduce the Unix shell and than apply this knowlegde to the assembly of a bacterial genome and to making predictions about genes on the genome.
+In these lessons we will first introduce the Unix shell and then apply this knowlegde to the assembly of a bacterial genome and make predictions about genes on the genome.

 ## Introduction to the command line